maxdog988/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 * UpdateInputsBinaries_Z1_SVB.bat

 Note: UpdateInputBinaries*.bat resets all the images and xml files inside **py_scripts/ImageGeneration/inputs**<br/>
-After that users can override the existing files in inputs folder, or use as is.
+After that users can override the existing files in the inputs folder, or use as is.

 In OpenBMC, there is one variable for configure Arbel A1/Z1 device in file [evb-npcm845.conf](https://github.com/Nuvoton-Israel/openbmc/blob/npcm-master/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/conf/machine/evb-npcm845.conf )<br/>
 If you are using Z1 device, please modify variable **DEVICE_GEN = "Z1"**, before bitbake obmc-phosphor-image.<br/>